cajowils/Spotify-Match/Spotify-Match-App/README.md

 - `npx expo install expo-media-library@~15.0.`
 - `npx expo install expo-auth-session@~3.8.0`

-Note- After installing all the packages, there will be npm dependency issues or vulnerabilities warning.
-But the app will still work.
+Note- After installing all the packages, there may be npm dependency issues or vulnerabilities warnings.
+The application should work regardless.

+## Usage
-### to run the app-
+### Running the app-
 `npx expo start` or
 `npx expo start --tunnel`

-### to run the test-
+### Testing the app-
+The unit tests are placed in the tests directory.
+To run them:
 `npm run test`

-### to clear the cache and run-
+### Clear cache and run the app-
 `npx expo start --clear`
 OR ADD "clean": "npx expo start --clear" to package.json scripts for cache clearing

-## Unit test-

-The unit tests are placed in the tests directory.

-To run them-
-`npm run test`

 ## Navigation Sturcture-
 - Stack.Navigator